AlexYeryomin/micropython_tpl0501_dpot/README.md

 See TPL0501 datasheet:
 https://www.ti.com/lit/ds/symlink/tpl0501-100.pdf?ts=1736053555929

+According to Table 2.
+DPOT Ideal Values ​​in the datasheet, the resistance for 0 value is 0.00Ω and for 255 is 99.61kΩ.
+The resistance value of the potentiometer, 100kΩ, however, it may vary a lot from a minimum of 80k to a maximum of 120kΩ.

 Note, as for the mechanical potentiometer, there is no interface to read the current wiper's position.
 According to the datasheet, section 9.2 Wiper Position Upon Power Up, when DPOT is powered off,